SantiOch/ColoresSwiftUI/README.md

 * **Live Activities:** Stay informed about your game status on your iPhone's lock screen.
 * **Customization:** Dark and light themes, custom color palettes, and accessibility options.
 * **Timer:** Compete against the clock and improve your record time.
-* **Visual and sound effects:** Celebrate your victories with confetti and enjoy a relaxing soundtrack.
+* **Visual and sound effects:** Celebrate your victories with confetti and enjoy a relaxing soundtrack (not implemented yet).

 **How to play:**